blyxxyz/lexopt/README.md

 # Lexopt

-Lexopt is an *imperative* argument parser.
-Most parsers are declarative: they are told which arguments to expect.
-Lexopt instead returns options as it encounters them and leaves their handling up to you.

-A goal is to have the absolute simplest possible design that's still correct.
+Lexopt is the simplest possible argument parser that's still correct.
+It's so simple that it's a bit tedious to use.

 Lexopt is:
 - Small: one file, no dependencies, no macros.
 Easy to audit or vendor.
-- Correct: common conventions are supported and ambiguity is avoided.
+- Correct: standard conventions are supported and ambiguity is avoided.
 Tested and fuzzed.
 - Pedantic: arguments are returned as [`OsString`](https://doc.rust-lang.org/std/ffi/struct.OsString.html)s, forcing you to convert them explicitly.
+- Imperative: options are returned as they are found, nothing is declared ahead of time.
-- Annoyingly minimalist: only the bare necessities are provided, things like subcommands and default values are up to the user to implement.
+- Annoyingly minimalist: only the barest necessities are provided.
 - Unhelpful: there is no help generation and error messages often lack context.

 ## Example